DeepMicroscopy/MIDOG_reference_docker/README.md

 }]
 ```

+## 4. Building your container

+To test if all dependencies are met, you should run the file `build.bat` (Windows) / `build.sh` (Linux) to build the docker container.
+Please note that the next step (testing the container) also runs a build, so this step is not mandatory if you are certain that everything is set up correctly.

+## 5. Testing your container

+To test your container, you should run `test.bat` (on Windows) or `test.sh` (on Linux, might require sudo priviledges).
+This will run the test image(s) provided in the test folder through your model.
+It will check them against what you provide in `test/expected_output.json`.
+Be aware that this will, of course, initially not be equal to the demo detections we put there for testing our reference model.

+## 6. Generating the bundle for uploading your algorithm

+Finally, you need to run the `export.sh` (Linux) or `export.bat` script to package your docker image.
+This step creates a file with the extension "tar.gz", which you can then upload to grand-challenge to submit your algorithm.

 ## General remarks
 - The training is not done as part of the docker container, so please make sure that you only run inference within the container.